嶋本昭三オフィシャルサイト

 Hole (194 x 130.3 cm)

-Acquired by the Museum of Contemporary Art Tokyo.
+Museum of Contemporary Art Tokyo.

 This is the initial work which Shimamoto showed to Jiro Yoshihara who then accepted him as his disciple.